G\^ateaux semiderivative approach applied to shape optimization for contact problems: Problem formulation

 A main focus in shape optimization is in the investigation of shape functionals.
 A shape functional on an arbitrary shape space\footnote{Various shapes spaces have been extensively studied in recent decades.
-In \cite{Kendall}, a shape space is just modeled as a linear (vector) space, which in the simplest case is made up of vectors of landmark positions.
-However, there is a large number of different shape concepts, e.g., plane curves \cite{MichorMumford}, surfaces in higher dimensions \cite{BauerHarmsMichor,MichorMumford2}, boundary contours of objects \cite{LingJacobs,RumpfWirth2}, multiphase objects \cite{WirthRumpf}, characteristic functions of measurable sets \cite{Zolesio}, morphologies of images \cite{DroskeRumpf}, and planar triangular meshes \cite{HerzogLoayzaRomero:2020:1}.
+In \cite{Kendall}, a shape space is just modelled as a linear (vector) space, which in the simplest case is made up of vectors of landmark positions.
+However, there is a large number of different shape concepts, e.g., plane smooth curves \cite{MichorMumford}, piecewise-smooth curves \cite{PryymakSuchanWelker2023}, surfaces in higher dimensions \cite{BauerHarmsMichor,MichorMumford2}, boundary contours of objects \cite{LingJacobs,RumpfWirth2}, multiphase objects \cite{WirthRumpf}, characteristic functions of measurable sets \cite{Zolesio}, morphologies of images \cite{DroskeRumpf}, and planar triangular meshes \cite{HerzogLoayzaRomero:2020:1}.
 The choice of the shape space depends on the demands in a given situation.
 There exists no common shape space suitable for all applications.} $\mathcal{U}$ is given by a function $J\colon \mathcal{U} \to \mathbb{R}\text{, } \shape\mapsto J(\shape).$ In general, a shape optimization problem can be formulated by

 Often, shape optimization problems are constrained by equations, e.g., equations involving an unknown function of two or more variables and at least one partial derivative of this function.
-The objective may depend on not only the shape $u$ but also the state variable $y$, where the state variable is the solution of the underlying constraint.
-We concentrate on constraints in the form of variational inequalties in this paper.
-These problems are in particular highly challenging because one cannot expect for an arbitrary shape functional depending on solutions to VIs the existence of the adjoint and of the shape derivative or to obtain the shape derivative as a linear mapping.
+The objective may depend on not only the shape $\Omega$ but also the state variable $y$, where the state variable is the solution of the underlying constraint.

-In this section, we consider {Hadamard semiderivatives} instead of classical derivatives in order to be able to formulate optimality conditions in section~\ref{sec:NewtonScheme}.

-We start by recalling the concept of a {Hadamard semiderivative} and its necessary rules in subsection~\ref{subsec:NewtonDerivative}, which ends in formulating necessary conditions of optimality for {Hadamard semidifferentiable} objective functions (cf.~theorem \ref{nec_uncon}).
-In subsection~\ref{subsec:NewtonShapeDeriv}, we concentrate on shape optimization and extend the {Hadamard semiderivative} concepts to shape calculus.